orbeon/orbeon-forms-doc/xforms/xbl/javascript.md

         },
         xformsGetValue: function() {
             // Orbeon Forms calls this to obtain the control's value },
+        xformsFocus: function() {
+            // Orbeon Forms calls this when the control is handed focus },
         // Your custom functions go here
         myFunction: function() {